persistenceOne/pstake-native/x/lspersistence/spec/04_messages.md

 ## MsgLiquidStake

 Liquid stake with an amount.
-A liquid staker is expected to receive a synthetic version of the native token `bToken` at the current mint rate.
+A liquid staker is expected to receive a synthetic version of the native token `stkToken` at the current mint rate.

 ```go
 type MsgLiquidStake struct {